TathanDev/hastysia/README.md

 Here a list of features I want to add to hastysia.

 **More File storage**
-Right now, Hastysia haste only support file storage.
+Right now, Hastysia haste only support file storage and redis.
 But I want to add support for database supports

 **Auto File Delete**